Sanvestek/URL-Canonisation/README.md

 2 - expand_redirect => be implemented first? may save resources by reducing obsolete proccesses => may be essential for content registration?

+3 - Comparing end points after each modification of the url => keep continueing untill a different endpoint is reached and then reverting to the previous url that worked